deep-diver/arxiv2poster/PRD.md

   - When side panel is enabled: uses wider aspect ratios (21:9 for landscape, 4:3 for portrait)
   - Available options:
     - `qa`: Q&A chat interface with common questions and answers about the paper
+    - `history`: Research history visualization showing the evolution of the field leading up to this paper (uses Google Search tool)
   - Future side panel types can be added (e.g., summary, keypoints, methodology)
 - `--whatif`: "What if" idea text to incorporate into an existing poster
   - Requires an existing poster file matching current arguments (arxivID, orientation, language, side panel type)